romeorizzi/TALight/README.md

 Also, when you install Git Bash you are given your chance to activate the symlinks.
 If you missed that chance, unistall and reinstall git with the Git Bash as explained in that section.
 </strong>

-You can also clone and/or place the TALight folder in any other directory of your preference as long as you interpret the following instructions accordingly.

 Note: cloning is better than downloading since in this way you get connected to the repo.
 Even if you do not intend to contribute to the project, still this is handy since, in order to update to the current version, you can simply go (from a terminal) to any folder of the repo and enter: